Inner City Press Bronx Reporter

 And down in the subway, no one knew

-Corks on the infrastructural sea, it’s assumed
+Corks on the infrastructural sea, its assumed

 That tragedy continues, in the outskirt zones